scheriru/PoleVaultProblem/README.md

 Notes:

--The coordinate system of the elastica problem is adjusted to represent the problem
+-To follow the convention of the general elastica problem, the coordinate system of the elastica problem is adjusted.

 -Pre-bending is added to avoid numerical issues.